-The Master of Social Work program, accredited by the Council of Social Work Education (CSWE) prepares students with knowledge, skills, and values for advanced social work practice.
-The program complies with the goals and objectives of professional social work education as specified in the Curriculum Policy Statement of CSWE found in the Appendix of this Handbook.
+The Master of Social Work program, accredited by the Council of Social Work Education (CSWE) to use Competency-based education to apply social work knowledge, values, skills and cognitive and affective process to practice in a culturally responsive purposeful, intentional and professional manner to promote human and community well-being as specified by CSWE.
 The Handbook appraises students of the most current information about the program; however, the program is continually evolving.
 Every effort is made to keep students informed of changes.

 A copy of the MSW Self-Study prepared for CSWE is available for student review in the Department office.

-The curriculum outline that follows shows the requirements for the foundation and advanced curriculum.
+The curriculum outline that follows shows the requirements for the generalist and specialized curriculum.